 Following are the nurses listed in alphabetical order and grouped according to their service.

-Administration nurses : Admin
+Administration nurses: Admin

-Alice Bowman (Bowie) Qld, Mary Goss (Mary/Goss) NSW, Grace Kruger (Grace) Qld, Dorothy Maye (Maisie) NSW, Joyce McGahan (Mac) Qld, Jean McLellan (Liklik) Qld and Joyce Oldroyd-Harris (Oldroyd) NSW
+Alice Bowman (Bowie) Qld, Mary Goss (Mary/Goss) NSW, Grace Kruger (Grace) Qld, Dorothy Maye (Maisie) NSW, Joyce McGahan (Mac) Qld, Jean McLellan (LikLik) Qld and Joyce Oldroyd-Harris (Oldroyd) NSW

-Australian Army Nursing Service nurses : AANS
+Australian Army Nursing Service nurses: AANS

 Marjory Jean Anderson (Andy) NSW, Eileen Callaghan (Cal) SA, Mavis Cullen (Mavis) NSW, Daisy Keast (Tootie) NSW, Kay Parker (Kay) NSW and Lorna Whyte (Whytie) NSW

-Methodist Missionary nurses : MM
+Methodist Missionary nurses: MM

 Dorothy Beale Qld, Jean Christopher (Chris) NSW, Mavis Green (Mavis/Greenie) NSW and Dora Wilson NSW

-Namanula Hospital, Rabaul © Graham Marriott
+Namanula Hospital, Rabaul drawing © Graham Marriott

 Namanula Hospital